 4. Removing Dangerous or Dead Trees

 Dead trees are a danger to power lines, windows, roofs, and passing pedestrians.
-This applies especially when they get weighed down by heavy snow or further weakened by strong winds.
+This applies especially when heavy snow or strong winds further weigh down and weaken them.
 This is why early winter is an excellent time to cut them down.
 Accessing dead or dangerously weak trees will also be easier when surrounding foliage is minimal.
 Also, landscapers doing this work in the winter be able to finish it without disturbing as many bird nests, pollinating insects, seed spreading small animals, or other creatures who swarm forests during warmer seasons.

 5. Refreshing and Replenishing Mulch